diztinct-glenn/btg-email/README.md

 # btg-email
 To Do:

--Email Body not centered on outlook mobile

--Look into Sendgrid tags, specifically Update Preferences -Fix Button Sizes on mobile being too big
--Thunderbird Fonts not rendering
+-Look into Sendgrid tags, specifically Update Preferences -Thunderbird Fonts not rendering
 -Social Icons Don't have margins in outlook